swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 [gRPC](https://grpc.io/) (gRPC Remote Procedure Call) is an open-source framework developed by Google.
 It enables efficient communication between distributed systems and services, allowing them to collaborate seamlessly.

-It is quite similar to the OpenAPI standard, but Protocol Buffers are more efficient, as they use a binary format instead of JSON.
+It's used similarly to the OpenAPI standard, but has two key differences:

+- gRPC uses protobuf, which is more compact and performant than JSON or Multipart.
+- gRPC supports bi-directional streaming as opposed to OpenAPI's request/response model.

 When using the OpenAPI format, schemas are defined using a JSON or YAML file.
 In contrast, Protocol Buffers define the schema of data structures using a `.proto` file, which specifies the structure and data types to be serialized.